Berkeley Acne Treatment & Acne Scar Treatment

 When to See a Doctor for Acne Treatment

 If self-care remedies are ineffective, you may want to see your doctor for stronger, prescribed topical or oral medication to control your acne.
-Acne is best treated by a team that is led by board-certified dermatologists, such as Dr. Devika Icecreamwala.
+Acne is best treated by a team that is led by board-certified dermatologists.
 Dermatologists are skin specialists who can help with excess oil production and bacteria, or excess activity of hormones such as androgens that cause acne flareups.

-Gives us a call to learn more about how we can treat your acne or acne scars in Berkeley or Dublin today, or contacting us online to schedule a consultation.
+Gives us a call to learn more about how we can treat your acne or acne scars in Berkeley or contacting us online to schedule a consultation.